paddyhockey1/Team-Name-Hangman-Game/README.md

   * The app was written using the Python language.
   * The following code content was used:
-    * random: to allow the word chosen to be completed to be a random selection.
+    * random: To allow the word chosen to be completed to be a random selection.
-    * inalpha: this function allowed the options chosen by the user to be restricted to letters only and resulted in an on-screen error message if the user chose either a number or a         symbol.
+    * inalpha: This function allowed the options chosen by the user to be restricted to letters only and resulted in an on-screen error message if the user chose either a number or a         symbol.
+    * else if : This statement allows for

   * Github was used to create both py pages used in this app.
   * LucidChart [Lucid Chart](https://lucid.app/documents#?folder_id=home) was used to create the flow chart.